Hajime-Saitou/batch-job/README.md

 # Getting Started

+## Run with the JobManager class

+If you want to run a related many jobs, use the JobManager class.

-Import the JobManager from this module.
+At first, import the JobManager from this module.

 ```
 from job import JobManager